Organizing Basket with Lid “Cube” / Krajood Grass / THA 3115114 タイ/カチュー(水草) 整理かご 蓋付き キューブ M・L 2サイズ ルイ版

 Krajood is the name of a grass that grows in the hot and humid marshlands of this southern region of Thailand.

-and in some years, Krajood plants are swept away or damaged, leading to poor harvests.
+Thailand experiences frequent flooding due to its heavy rainfall, and in some years, Krajood plants are swept away or damaged, leading to poor harvests.
+As demand for Krajood baskets rises both within Thailand and internationally, securing raw materials has become a growing challenge for artisans.

-The Krajood weaving introduced here is mainly produced in provinces on the eastern side of the Malay Peninsula,
+The Krajood weaving introduced here is mainly produced in provinces on the eastern side of the Malay Peninsula, facing the Gulf of Thailand—such as Surat Thani, Nakhon Si Thammarat, Pattani, and Narathiwat.

-This basket is woven from a type of grass called “Krajood” in Thai, which grows naturally around marshy areas.
+This basket is woven from Krajood, a type of grass that grows naturally around marshy areas in Thailand.

-The stalks are cut from the root, dried, and flattened before being woven together.
-The stalks are harvested between spring (around May) and summer (around August).
-For larger baskets, longer stalks are needed, so sometimes the harvest is delayed to allow them to grow longer before cutting.
+The stalks are cut from the roots, dried, then flattened before being woven.
+They are typically harvested between May and August.
+For larger baskets, longer stalks are required, so harvesting is sometimes delayed to allow further growth.

 For most people, basket weaving is not a full-time occupation.
-It is often done between farming tasks such as rice cultivation, and most weavers belong to the older generation.
+It is often done in between farming work such as rice cultivation, and most of the weavers belong to the older generation.

-Although there are few young weavers, the value of natural material products like these is being rediscovered in Thailand, and more young people are starting to take up weaving again.
+Although there are still few young weavers, natural-material products like these are once again gaining appreciation in Thailand, and more young people are beginning to take an interest in them.

 This page introduces “Krajood” baskets, with lids and a cube shape, available in two sizes: M and L.

-The glue is well-dried, but in rare cases, sensitive skin may react with redness when touched.
-If concerned, you may want to place a cloth or paper inside the basket to prevent direct contact with the glue.
+The glue is thoroughly dried, but in rare cases, people with sensitive skin may experience redness upon contact.
+If concerned, consider placing a cloth or paper liner inside the basket before use.

 The square baskets are great for stacking and storing.
 With their shape maintained, these organizing baskets can be used on the floor or on shelves and will be useful in various settings.